Fly Fishing Paradise: Our Favorite Guided Trips Around Bozeman and Yellowstone

 Navigating Permits and Park Regulations with a Guide

-Fishing in Yellowstone isn’t like fishing anywhere else—you need a special park permit, and a Montana license won’t cover you.
-Rules require barbless hooks, no lead weights, and, in some areas, you must release all native cutthroat.
-It’s a lot to track, but guides handle the paperwork and keep you legal.
-They also come prepared for the backcountry with bear spray, radios, and first-aid kits.
-If you’re new to fishing in grizzly country, that peace of mind is worth every penny.
+but local guides handle all the paperwork to help keep you legal, while bringing all the gear.
+They come prepared for the backcountry with bear spray, radios, and first-aid kits.
+If you’re new to fishing in a grizzly country, that peace of mind is worth it.

 What to Expect on a Guided Fly Fishing Trip